vuwgenomics/mapnet2023/_pages/index.md

 ## MapNet 2019

 MapNet2019 themes include primary sector genomics, bioinformatics, integrating indigenous genomics into research and teaching, methodology advances, and ecological & evolutionary genomics.
-The [program](https://vuwgenomics.github.io/mapnet2019.github.io/) will be updated closer to the date.
+The program and times will be updated closer to the meeting date and posted here as a pdf.

 ## Sponsors